almenke/laravelapihelp/README.md

   $table->string('api_token', 60)->unique();
   ~~~~

 2. Change the User.php model and add the column to the fillable array.
 I saw a video where a suggestion was to also put this in the $hidden array.
-I didn't do this because aftre login, I wanted to just return the entire user and obviously we need the token on the login return.
+I didn't do this because after login, I wanted to just return the entire user in the Json return and obviously we need the token on the login return to pass in future calls.
 3. If you have a user seeder then you will want to add the following line to init your api_token column in the user seeder code.
 My user seeder looks something like this.

  ~~~~
   User::create(